dang-w/notion-learning-plan-automation/README.md

 Automatically create a comprehensive learning management system in Notion based on your custom learning plan.
 This system includes databases, dashboards, and sample data tailored for a software engineer's journey from frontend expertise to full-stack senior engineer.

+## 🆕 JSON-Based Data Management

+The system now uses JSON files for all learning data, making it easier to customize and maintain your learning plan.
+See [JSON_DATA_GUIDE.md](JSON_DATA_GUIDE.md) for detailed documentation on:
+- Adding new modules, resources, and projects
+- Customizing your learning path
+- Validating data before import
+- Maintaining backward compatibility

 ## 🎯 What This Creates

 ### 4 Core Databases